 Define your objectives

 Start by clarifying what you consider a valuable referral.
 It might be based on the quality of the leads, conversion rate, or lifetime value of the customers referred.
 Knowing your objectives will guide your analysis.
 Consider both sides of the referral equation – your ideal end user/customer/client and then your ideal referral sources.

 Implement a system to track the source of every referral that comes your way.
-This can be done through various means, such as using unique referral links, tracking codes, or asking new customers how they heard about you during the onboarding process.
-You can use comprehensive marketing platforms such as HubSpot, and/or leverage effective more referral focused software such as ReferMe IQ™.
+This can be done through various means, such as using unique referral links, and tracking codes, or asking new customers how they heard about you during the onboarding process.
+You can use comprehensive marketing platforms such as HubSpot, and/or leverage effective more referral-focused software such as ReferMe IQ™.

 Gather the data over a specific period (e.g., monthly, quarterly, or annually) and analyze it to identify the sources of your referrals.
 Common referral sources include:

-Calculate the conversion rates, CPC (cost per client) and other relevant metrics for each referral source.
+Calculate the conversion rates, CPC (cost per client), and other relevant metrics for each referral source.
 Compare the performance of each source against your objectives.
-As you do, also consider not just the #’s, but the difficulty of task and cost to execute on each referral source.
-For example, you may have incurred higher cost and difficulty to execute on an affiliate program.
+As you do, also consider not just the #’s, but the difficulty of the task and the cost to execute on each referral source.
+For example, you may have incurred higher costs and difficulty in executing an affiliate program.

 Once you have analyzed the data, focus on the referral sources that align with your objectives and have the best performance.
 Allocate more resources and efforts to strengthen these sources further.
 Putting more chips down on the most productive sources can involve more than funding.
 It can be shifting resources such as time and staff from less productive sources.